Y2O-Dev/Internship-Projects_darey.io/project_02.md

 ## Web Stack (LEMP) Implementation in AWS
 A web stack is a compilation of technologies, often needed for web or mobile  applications especially implementing websites.
-Its a solution stack that comprised of frameworks, programming languages, patterns, servers, libraries, softwares etc used by it developers.
+Its a solution stack th project at comprised of frameworks, programming languages, patterns, servers, libraries, softwares etc used by it developers.
 Its otherwise called web application stack.

 **LEMP**
 - Linux